ARMmbed/uvisor/docs/api/QUICKSTART.md

 ### Create the secure box's main thread function

 In general, you can decide what to do in your box's main thread.
-You can run it once and then kill it, use it to configure memories, peripherals, or to create other threads.
+You can run it once and then stop it, or use it to configure memories or peripherals or to create other threads.
 In this app, the box's main thread is the only thread for the `private_timer` box, and it will run throughout the whole program.

 The `private_timer_main_thread` function configures the PIT timer, allocates the dynamic buffer to hold the timer values and initializes its private static memory, `PrivateTimerStaticMemory`.
 A spinning loop is used to update the values in the buffer every time the thread is reactivated.